-No. Service 2020/21 2021/22 2022/23

-£'000 £'000 £'000

-S6 Supported Living Contract - Additional investment to sustain supported living accommodation contract and costs following procurement of the service in 2020/21.
-158 0 0

-S7 Joint Equipment Store - A review has been completed by the Joint Project Board so that partner contributions are based on activity instead of historic allocations.
+No. Service 2020/21 2021/22 2022/23 £'000 £'000 £'000 Supported Living Contract - Additional investment to sustain supported living accommodation contract and costs following procurement of the service in 2020/21.
+158 0 0 S7 Joint Equipment Store - A review has been completed by the Joint Project Board so that partner contributions are based on activity instead of historic allocations.
 The Council's contribution will increase by £48k.
-48 0 0

-Total for Adults Services 2,530 2,271 2,271

-Resource Management & Safeguarding ,, ,

-S8 Independent Reviewing Officers (IRO) - With the introduction of the 2014 Act there are specific duties of the IRO that requires them to monitor the care plan between reviews through active engagement with the child.
+48 0 0 Total for Adults Services 2,530 2,271 2,271 Resource Management & Safeguarding S8 Independent Reviewing Officers (IRO) - With the introduction of the 2014 Act there are specific duties of the IRO that requires them to monitor the care plan between reviews through active engagement with the child.
 Recent practice guides have detailed IRO visiting between reviews should take place and also highlighting the role's duty to engage in QA functions.
 Further capacity is required to enable the team to fulfil all its duties and requirements.
-60 0 0

-Total for Resource Management & Safeguarding 60 0 (

-Total for Noodaloo management a balogualanig

-TOTAL SOCIAL SERVICES 4,203 2,361 2,361

-Direc ctorate: Environment and Housing

-Neighbourhood and Transport Services

-N1 Waste - Cost of refuse collection for new housing developments - The continual increase in new housing developments within the Vale of Glamorgan has led to increased waste collection and disposal cost.
-400 0 (

-N2 Highways - Maintain Highway and footway Network - Due to the reduction in the level of resurfacing anticipated on the carriageway and footway for 2020/21 onwards it is anticipated that the amount of patching required will increase.
-350 0 (

-N3 Street Lighting Energy Costs - Even though energy usage has decreased due to installation of LED lanterns overall costs are going up as a result of the increase in energy costs.
-200 0 (

-N4 Increase in software maintenance fees due to new asset management software - The current asset management software is due to be upgraded to increase the number of services for which data is held.
+60 0 0 Total for Resource Management & Safeguarding 60 0 0 TOTAL SOCIAL SERVICES 4,203 2,361 2,361 Dire ctorate: Environment and Housing Neighbourhood and Transport Services N1 Waste - Cost of refuse collection for new housing developments - The continual increase in new housing developments within the Vale of Glamorgan has led to increased waste collection and disposal cost.
+400 0 0 N2 Highways - Maintain Highway and footway Network - Due to the reduction in the level of resurfacing anticipated on the carriageway and footway for 2020/21 onwards it is anticipated that the amount of patching required will increase.
+350 0 0 N3 Street Lighting Energy Costs - Even though energy usage has decreased due to installation of LED lanterns overall costs are going up as a result of the increase in energy costs.
+200 0 0 N4 Increase in software maintenance fees due to new asset management software.
+The current asset management software is due to be upgraded to increase the number of services for which data is held.
 This will in turn increase the number of users and therefore the annual software licence fee.
 Services such as tree inspections, playground inspections and drainage/gully inspections will be added to the database to ensure that the authority has improved asset management information.
-60 0

-N5 Highways Structures - Periodic Inspections - There is currently a backlog of inspections.
-100 0

-Waste - Maintenance of new facilities located on the Eastern Shelter, Barry Island - Maintenance of toilets and water feature at the Eastern Shelter, Barry Island.
-50 0 (

-Total for Neighbourhood and Transport Service 1,160 0 (

-TOTAL ENVIRONMENT AND HOUSING SERVICES 1,160 0 0
+60 0 0 N5 Highways Structures - Periodic Inspections - There is currently a backlog of inspections.
+100 0 0 N6 Waste - Maintenance of new facilities located on the Eastern Shelter, Barry Island - Maintenance of toilets and water feature at the Eastern Shelter, Barry Island.
+50 0 0 Total for Neighbourhood and Transport Service 1,160 0 0 TOTAL ENVIRONMENT AND HOUSING SERVICES 1,160 0 0 Dire ctorate: Managing Director & Resources ICT R1 Microsoft Licences (including move to Office 365) - Additional cost due to Microsoft changing their server licence costing model.
+48 0 0

-D: Atomato, Managing Director 9 Decourses

-Direc ctorate: Managing Director & Resources

-D. ICT

-R1 Microsoft Licences (including move to Office 365) - Additional cost due to Microsoft changing their server licence costing model.
-48 0 (

-Total for ICT 48 0 (

-Office Accommodation

-R2 Facilities Building and Cleaning - Additional pay costs due to the introduction of the National Living Wage has had a severe impact on the cost of cleaning and security over the past few years.
-130 0 (

-Total for ICT 130 0

-Legal and Democratic